 - Company Strategy–Also don’t inadvertently reveal confidential strategy information.
 If an executive from company A is constantly checking in at the airport and then a city where company B is headquartered, it doesn’t take a rocket scientist to wonder if merger discussions are going on.

-- Copyright and Fair Use– If employees are using social media as part of their jobs and posting content to company accounts or webpages, they need to understand the limits of copyright, how to properly use an excerpt and give attribution.
-They also need to understand that they can’t just copy all or large portions of someone’s article, graphic, photograph or artwork without the author or artists permission.
+- Copyright and Fair Use— If employees are using social media as part of their jobs and posting content to company accounts or webpages, they need to understand the limits of copyright, how to properly use an excerpt, and how to give attribution.
+They also need to understand they can’t just copy all or large portions of someone’s article, graphic, photograph, or artwork without the author’s or artist’s permission.

 - FTC Disclosures— If you have employees saying great things about your company on their personal blogs or anywhere the relationship is not open and obvious, they need to disclose that they are employees or are getting paid to write the reviews/endorsements/glowing and gushing recommendations.

-- Defamation- Defamation is publishing something untrue about someone that harms her reputation.
-If it is by your employee on your website or company page, you will probably be liable for it.
+- Defamation– Defamation is publishing something untrue about someone that harms her reputation.
+If something is posted by your employee on your website or company page, you will probably be liable for it.

 - Office Drama–Social media does not cause office drama.
 Social drama has always existed and always will.
 But social media does amplify it.
 Do not post when you are angry, sad, lonely, tired.
 Do not post after 10 pm or two drinks, whichever comes first.
 If you have common sense and good judgment, social media is a great tool.
 If not, it’s evidence.

-- Company Monitoring– The more you control it, the higher the chance the company will be liable.
-But company’s also can’t just bury their corporate head in the sand and pretend like they don’t know about what’s going on, especially if it rises to the level of harassment or whistle-blowing.
+- Company Monitoring— The more an employer controls it, the higher the chance the company will be liable.
+But companies also can’t just bury their corporate heads in the sand and pretend like they don’t know about what’s going on, especially if it rises to the level of harassment or whistle-blowing.
 So if the company has a Facebook page or Pinterest page, make sure that several people look at it periodically to see what’s going on.
 But don’t stalk your employees or monitor their every move because that just creates a culture of suspicion and control.

 - Terms of Service— Get someone to read the terms of service with any account the company opens.
 Get a lawyer to translate them into English if you need to.
 Make sure that you are willing to sign up to indemnify and pay Pinterest’s legal fees if they get sued for something on your page.